holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Beyond the above, no one else is allowed to participate in a Circle’s Governance Meetings unless explicitly invited by a Policy of the Circle.

-#### 3.3.2 Notice & Quorum
+#### 3.3.2 Notice & Duration

-A Circle may only conduct its Governance Process in a meeting if the Secretary has given all authorized participants reasonable advance notice that a Governance Meeting will be held, including its time and location.
+A Circle may only conduct its Governance Process in a meeting if the Secretary has given all authorized participants reasonable advance notice that a Governance Meeting will be held, including its time, duration, and location.
 Beyond this notice requirement, there is no quorum required for a Circle to conduct a Governance Meeting, unless one is specified by a Policy of the Circle.

+Governance Meetings end once they reach the duration initially set by the Secretary.
+The Secretary may choose to extend the meeting duration within the meeting, but only if no participant requests otherwise.

-Anyone who does not attend a Governance Meeting counts as having fully participated without raising Objections to any Proposals made within the meeting.
+Anyone who does not attend a Governance Meeting or who leaves early counts as having fully participated without raising Objections to any Proposals made in their absence.

 #### 3.3.3 Meeting Process